Learning for Life

 The Primary Sports Funding we receive as an Academy enables us to provide the students with a range of more adventurous activities too.
 It provides funding for travel to and from horse riding sessions which are led by RDA (Riding for the Disabled Association), swimming sessions at Bramcote Leisure Centre led by qualified instructors, and finally the cost of maintaining and updating appropriate PE equipment and resources to ensure that all students can access PE activities.

-At Foxwood Academy we currently have 20 primary students for the 2016-17 academic year.
-So far this academic year Foxwood Academy has received £4725 of PE and sport premium funding.
+At Foxwood Academy we had 20 primary students for the 2016-17 academic year.
+Foxwood Academy received £8110 of PE and sport premium funding.

 The primary pupils at Foxwood Academy have a range of abilities and vary in their levels of mobility.
 It is important to provide them with a varied mix of sporting activities including horse riding and swimming which both provide an opportunity for the student to participate in a supported way.
 The use of qualified professionals to lead the sessions alongside staff ensures that the students are receiving provision of the highest quality.
 The sensory opportunities offered by horse riding and swimming enhance the enjoyment of sporting activity and can often contribute to the development of language or communication skills.
 Sport contributes to the development of muscletone and gross and fine motor skills which in turn benefits the students learning in other areas of the curriculum.